-Use the following method to connect the camera to the recording device using the camera's bundled AV cable
+Use the following method to connect the camera to the recording device using the AV cable (option).

 - DVD recorder or video deck: Connect the AV cable to the VIDEO IN and AUDIO IN terminals. - Camera: Connect the AV cable to the USB/AV port.